-FIG. 29(d) illustrates the effects of the post-treatment of 25 the compounds on the MFI of the GFP protein.
+FIG. 29(d) illustrates the effects of post-treatment of the compounds of the MFI of the GFP protein in Ad-GFP-50 infected cells.

 FIG. 30 illustrates the effects of the treatments of the compounds on the survival rate.